 The MLU standard allows the F-16s to carry AIM-9 and AIM-120 air-to-air missiles, as well as the Joint Direct Attack Munition (JDAM), the Joint Air-to-Surface Standoff Missile (JASSM), as well as other air-to-surface munitions.

-Team Biden announced earlier that it would train Ukrainian pilots at air bases in Texas and Arizona starting in September.
+Team announced earlier that it would train Ukrainian pilots at air bases in and starting in September.
 (RELATED: Biden Sends New Long-Range Weapons To Ukraine)

 It will take at least four months to train Ukraine's pilots on aircraft more advanced than what they are used to flying and on tactics and weapons they are not used to using.
 Teaching them enough English to understand training manuals and communicate with air traffic controllers and instructors could take longer.